damir-manapov/hands-on-configuration-tools-by-llm-second-attempt/README.md

    - **Default (`--mode=toolBased`)**: Uses function calling API where the LLM calls specific tool functions to build the schema step-by-step
    - **Prompt-based (`--mode=promptBased`)**: Uses direct JSON generation via prompts with retry logic
    - **Performance**: This optimization reduces LLM API calls significantly.
 For example, a test case with 5 test data items across 10 models makes 10 API calls instead of 50 (80% reduction)
-8. **Schema Validation**: The generated schema is validated using Zod, and if invalid, the LLM retries with error feedback (up to 3 attempts)
+8. **Schema Validation**: The generated schema is validated using Zod, and if invalid, the LLM retries with error feedback (up to 3 attempts).
+The conversation continues naturally, with the LLM seeing the full conversation history including previous attempts and errors.
 9. **Test Validation Retries**: After schema validation passes, the generated schema is tested against all test data items.
-If any tests fail, the LLM retries schema generation with detailed feedback about which tests failed and why (up to 3 retries by default).
-This helps the LLM fix schemas that are syntactically valid but logically incorrect.
+If any tests fail, the LLM retries schema generation with detailed feedback about which tests failed and why (up to 3 retries by default). **The conversation continues across retries** - the LLM sees the full conversation history including previous attempts, responses, and feedback.
+This helps the LLM fix schemas that are syntactically valid but logically incorrect by learning from previous mistakes.
 10. **Object Check**: Each test data item is validated against the same generated schema using `ConfigChecker` (no additional LLM calls)
 11. **Scoring & Ranking**: Models are scored based on successful cases (with logarithmic weighting) and ranked by score, status, and performance
 12. **Summary**: A comprehensive summary table shows how each model performed